nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * `NUM` refers to the number of drinks sold.
 It should be a **non-negative unsigned integer** that is less than or equal to 99999999.

-The user may use this command for a single `Drink`, or multiple `Drink`s types, as indicated by the
+The user may use this command for a single `Drink`, or multiple `Drink`s.

 Currently, tCheck supports the tracking of 6 types of `Drink`s.
 * `BSBM`  : Brown Sugar Boba Milk